ajsb85/zwiftalizer/README.md

 platform and output graphics, ANT+ device and network performance charts.
 The code runs 100% in your web browser on your computer.

+## 1.4.8 Changes (2018-06-05)

+* Changed DynamoDB record format so that the data can be more easily exported using AWS Data Pipeline and AWS QuickSight

 ## 1.4.7 Changes (2018-05-11)

 * Stopped collecting ANT+ device IDs and IP addresses.